 Just Think is a successful advertising agency from Amsterdam.
 It is their mission to devise effective strategies for their customers and to make impactful work.

-Although it is a medium-sized agency, no hours were tracked for years.
+Although it's a medium-sized agency, no hours were tracked for years.
 The retainers and the large budgets were sufficient to cover the hours so no one thought twice, and indeed the agency was well profitable and renowned for their exceptional work.

 2. Decreasing profits